Security Blog

 Static Application Security Testing (SAST) analyzes your source code for security flaws before deployment.
 Here's how it actually works, when to use it, and what to watch out for.

-Application Security Audit Checklist: 100+ Items (2026)
+Application Security Audit Checklist: 100+ Controls (2026)

-API Security Best Practices: 11 Essential Controls (2026)
+API Security Best Practices 2026: 11 Controls (OWASP Top 10)

-Top 10 Static Code Analysis Tools (2026): Ranked & Compared
+Top 10 Static Code Analysis Tools 2026: Ranked by Taint Depth

 How to Detect Malicious Source Code in Your Codebase